Menu

 Add your postal code to the NHS's search tool to find the nearest healthcare facility.

 Expats and their dependents with valid visas for at least six months can receive free medical care via the NHS.
-As part of your visa application, you must pay the Healthcare Surcharge with fees, depending on whether you are a student or a working professional.
-It costs £470 per year for a student and £624 per year for other visas.
+As part of your visa application, you must pay the Immigration Healthcare Surcharge (IHS) with fees depending on your visa category.

 Important: